 - Both languages (English and Japanese) and both cultures (Australian and Japanese) are valued and reflected in school performances and community events

-In Years 1 – 6 the English speaking teacher is responsible for the daily two hour Literacy Program and the daily one hour Numeracy Program.
-The Japanese speaking teacher takes the class for four and a half hours across the week: two and a half hours a week of Japanese Literacy (referred to as Language or LOTE in other Victorian schools) and two hours a week of Inquiry (Science and Humanities).
+In Years 3 – 6 the English speaking teacher is responsible for the daily two hour Literacy and the daily one hour Numeracy Program.
+The Japanese speaking teacher takes the class for four and a half hours across the week: two and a half hours a week of Japanese Literacy and two hours a week of Inquiry (Science and Humanities).
 Visual Art, Music and Physical Education or eLearning are taught in Japanese for one hour each week by specialist teachers.
 Assembly is presented bilingually in both languages.

 Please find attached the presentation from our Parent Information night on Bi-Literacy: Bilingual Immersion Pedagogy at Huntingdale

 Sister School Relationships